-Article 250.104 of the National Electrical Code is amended and supplemented by the addition of new Subsection (6) and to read as follows:
+Article 250.104 of the National Electrical Code is amended and supplemented by the addition of new subsections (6 - 7) and to read as follows:

-(6) The bonding conductor or jumper for gas piping systems must be a minimum 6 AWG copper and terminate at an accessible location on the load side of the gas meter on either a solid iron gas pipe or a cast flexible gas piping fitting using a listed grounding connector.
+- (6) The bonding conductor or jumper for gas piping systems must be a minimum of 6 AWG copper and terminate at an accessible location on the load side of the gas meter on either a solid iron gas pipe or a cast flexible gas piping fitting using a listed grounding connector. - (7) Metal water piping shall not be considered a suitable means for bonding other metal piping systems.